yimingwangdell/vimrc/nvim/README.md

 s:surround, you can use it as operator like i, a
 example: cs" or ds"

-f:function, you can use it as operator like w, "
+f:function(partially support), you can use it as operator like w, "
 example: cif or dif

-c:class, you can use it as operator like w, "
-example: cic or dic

-s:scope, you can use it as operator like w, " example cis or dis